noemiepham/holbertonschool-simple_shell/README.md

-﻿# # C - Simple Shell
+# # C - Simple Shell
 In Unix System, the most generic sense of the term **shell** means any program that users employ to type commands.
 A shell hides the details of the underlying operating system and manages the technical details of the operating system's application programming interface, which is the level of the operating system that programs running on that operating system use.

-**Simple Shell is a project to handle some of those hidden features and algorithms what actually work inside a shell, and how are they executed properly after they  have been entered?**
+**#C - Simple Shell is a project to handle some of those hidden features and algorithms what actually work inside a shell, and find how are they executed properly after they  have been entered.**

-### General learning objectives
+## Something about Shell

 -   **Who designed and implemented the original Unix operating system?**